You’ve heard of “Miranda Rights,” but what does it really mean?

 - Evidence must be offered by the state during a criminal prosecution.

-Under the exclusionary rule, a Miranda-defective statement cannot be used by the prosecution as substantive evidence of guilt.
+Under the exclusionary rule, the prosecution cannot use a Miranda-defective statement as substantive evidence of guilt.
 However, the Fifth Amendment exclusionary rule applies only to criminal proceedings.

 On a final note, remember that you can choose to remain silent at any time during the interrogation process and once you do, the interrogation must cease.
 The “Miranda Rights” readings are in place to uphold your 5th Amendment protections.
-If you believe this has been violated, please contact RP Defense Law for a consultation.
+If you believe this has been violated, contact RP Defense Law, APC for a consultation.